HMS Uganda: Transfer to Canada

 Ship's company of the cruiser HMCS Uganda, August 1945.

-While under repair the Government of Canada negotiated with Britain to obtain Uganda for the Royal Canadian Navy (RCN).
+While under repair, the Government of Canada negotiated with Britain to obtain Uganda for the Royal Canadian Navy (RCN).
 The official transfer took place on Trafalgar Day, 21 October 1944, at Charleston and she was renamed HMCS Uganda, out of respect for the British colony.
 Ugandas first crew in RCN service was notable.
 The commanding officer was Captain Rollo Mainguy, who later became chief of the Naval Staff.
 The first officer (executive officer) was Commander Hugh Pullen, and other officers including Lieutenant Commander William Landymore were all eventually promoted to flag rank following the war.
 Lieutenant John Robarts, Aircraft Recognition Officer, went on to become Premier of Ontario.
 The other members of her crew of 907 comprised a carefully selected group; additional training on cruisers was provided through personnel exchanges with the RN.
 The first crew for Uganda was drawn from every province in Canada as well as the Dominion of Newfoundland.
 Eighty-seven per cent were reservists (RCNVR and RCNR) while the balance were regular members of the Royal Canadian Navy.

 Ugandas first assignment came shortly after her recommissioning.
 She was tasked to join the British Pacific Fleet's operational area south of Sakishima Gunto.
 She joined the 4th Cruiser Squadron and spent the rest of the month working up.
 The conditions for the crew were arduous since the ship had not been modified for tropical conditions, which would have provided better air circulation throughout the ship and more fresh water capacity.
 Uganda left Halifax, Nova Scotia, on 31 October 1944 and steamed via the United Kingdom where following her reconstruction at Charleston, the cruiser underwent further modification.
 She departed the United Kingdom in January 1945 and sailed to the Pacific, stopping at Gibraltar, Alexandria, Egypt, the Suez Canal, and on via Aden and Colombo, Ceylon, to the fleet base at Fremantle, Western Australia, where she arrived on 4 March 1945.

 As the flagship for the RCN, Uganda served in the Pacific War with the British Pacific Fleet, joining it at Sydney, Australia, in February 1945.
 Assigned to Task Force 57, British Pacific Fleet, because her radar and aircraft identification capabilities were amongst the best in the fleet, owing to her 1944 refit in Charleston.
 On 10 April 1945, the strike against Sakishima Gunto was cancelled and the task force was ordered to attack Formosa instead.
-From 11 to 13 April 1945, Uganda, as part of Task Force 57 in the Pacific, she attacked airfields and installations in northern Formosa, before being redirected back to Sakishima Gunto.
+From 11 to 13 April 1945, as part of Task Force 57 in the Pacific, Uganda attacked airfields and installations in northern Formosa, before being redirected back to Sakishima Gunto.
 The cruiser took part in the bombardment of the Japanese airbases on Sakishima Gunto between 15–20 April before the fleet was tasked to Leyte Gulf.
 During her time with Task Force 57, Uganda came under kamikaze attack.
 She received battle honours for operations during the Battle of Okinawa and was involved in attacking Truk, Formosa and Sakishima Gunto.